 If you are in your 20’s, drafting a last will probably isn’t on your To-Do List.
 You might think you are either too young to have a will or that you just don’t have any assets.
 For some, you are most likely just out of college and entering the workforce while others may have already established themselves in their careers.
 You might have purchased a car and even bought a house!
 You should start thinking about drafting a will now (and saving for retirement!) because your acquired assets will only grow as time progresses.

 By the time you’re in your 30’s you most likely have gotten married, started having children, and/or purchased a home.
 If you have children you should sincerely consider drafting a last will because you will be able to designate a guardian for your minor children should you pass away before they reach the age of majority.
 As you progress into your 40’s and 50’s your assets will continue to evolve and if you have not yet drafted a last will, you should contact an Estate Planning attorney in your area to discuss your options.

 A last will can and should be updated periodically as your circumstances and desires change.

-If you would like to arrange a free consultation with the Law Office of Steven J. Hart please contact our office at: (401) 828-9030.
+If you would like to arrange a personal consultation with the Law Office of Steven J. Hart please contact our office at: (401) 828-9030.